sfoxhq/kubernetes-prometheus/README.md

 ```

 Ensure the instance group is created, then ensure `nodeLabels` and `taints` properties
-conform to the example per environment.
+conform to the example per cluster.

 ## Quick start